Storyblok Raises $80M Series C - Read News

 The hotel industry has also been adopting voice technology.
 Guests can use voice commands to operate appliances, find recommendations for tourist attractions in the area, book transportation, order room service, and query information about the hotel.

-Section titled Car dealership Car dealership
+Car dealership

 Not only is voice technology used in cars, but dealerships are also leveraging the technology to enhance the customer experience.
 Consumers can receive sales support, book test-drives, and showings and receive service reminders and book appointments using voice technology.

-Section titled Current state of voice technology adoption Current state of voice technology adoption
+Current state of voice technology adoption

 Voice technology continues to improve, yet given that Siri was created over a decade ago and there have been significant advancements in platforms like Alexa, the fact that businesses aren’t using voice technology more to launch experiences for customers and employees must be considered.
 The reason for this is that there are still several challenges associated with voice content.